 Other highlights include:

-• Access to practice surgical skills on state-of-the-art laparoscopic simulation equipment at Mount Sinai Morningside, Mount Sinai West, and Mount Sinai Beth Israel, in structured sessions with gynecology faculty and independently.
-Through our laparoscopic simulation curriculum, we prepare residents for the Fundamentals of Laparoscopy certification.
+- Access to practice surgical skills on state-of-the-art laparoscopic simulation equipment at Mount Sinai Morningside, Mount Sinai West, and Mount Sinai Beth Israel, in structured sessions with gynecology faculty and independently.
+Through our laparoscopic simulation curriculum, we prepare residents for the Fundamentals of Laparoscopy or Essentials in Minimally Invasive Gynecologic Surgery (EMIGS) certification.

 Research

 Throughout the residency experience, we encourage and support participation in research studies.
-To further facilitate, we retain a full-time medical writer, statistician, and an epidemiologist.
+To further facilitate, we have a dedicated resident research support team which includes a statistician and an epidemiologist.
 In addition, we provide an annual seminar on research study design and statistics.
 In recent years, many residents have completed several projects, presenting results at national or local meetings, in peer-reviewed publications, at the medical school’s annual Research Fair, and at the department’s annual Research Day.

 During the second and third years of the program, residents conduct a research project.
 To facilitate this, our research faculty members meet regularly with the residents to aid in the planning and execution of their studies.
 The final presentation is delivered at our annual Resident and Fellow Research Day and feedback on the project is provided by a visiting professor of distinguished background.
 Research is evaluated by principles of study design and statistical analysis, practical development of research objectives and time allocation, and quality of public presentation.